OUR TEAM

 Associate Director & Communications Director

-Erin Moran is a freelance artist who has performed with companies such as BOOM CRACK!
+Erin Harner is a freelance artist who has performed with companies such as BOOM CRACK!
 Dance Company, CabinFever, Chicago Urban Dance Collective (since renamed Egun Artist Collective) and Peckish Rhodes Performing Arts Society.
 Erin’s work with such companies, as well as various independent artists, has taken on the shape of both evening-length performances and immersive productions, alongside participation in events such as Prelude Midwest and World of Dance Chicago.

 Erin is an impassioned educator.
 She facilitates classes within a myriad of movement spaces and maintains membership with the International Association for Dance Medicine & Science.
 Aside from her collegiate pedagogical education, Erin’s accreditations include the Nan Giordano Certification Program, Yogaview's 200-hour Yoga Teacher Training, CorePower’s Yoga Sculpt Teacher Training, and AIR's Aerial Fitness Teacher Training.
 Additionally, Erin functions as the General Manager for South Chicago Dance Theatre.